Russell Boster - The Tribune

 Russell Boster

-A memorial service will be held at 3 p.m.
-Saturday, at Hall Funeral Home and Crematory, Proctorville, with visitation 2–3 p.m. at the funeral home.
+A memorial service will be 3 p.m.
+Saturday at Hall Funeral Home and Crematory, Proctorville, with visitation being held from 2-3 p.m. at the funeral home.

 Condolences may be expressed to the family at www.ehallfuneralhome.com.